-Dave Himmelheber is a Principal Engineer based in New Jersey with more than 17 years of experience with contaminated sediments focused on site investigations and remedial design for complex, multiple stakeholder projects.
+Dave Himmelheber is a Senior Principal Engineer based in New Jersey with more than 17 years of experience with contaminated sediments focused on site investigations and remedial design for complex, multiple stakeholder projects.

 His experience includes leading complicated site investigations, developing remedial designs, and managing complex projects.
 Dave has performed research focused on biogeochemistry and contaminant fate in capped sediments that has been directly applicable to project sites to support modeling of contaminant fate and transport within caps, ebullition-facilitated transport, and evaluations of mercury fate following cap placement.